hantsy/jakartaee11-sandbox/docs/jpa.md

 </plugins>
 ```

-Explore the test code in the project to see Jakarta Persistence 3.2 features in action.
+You can explore the test code in the project to see Jakarta Persistence 3.2 features in action.

 ### Jakarta EE Example Project